niklasries/rt-pose/README.md

     --device "cuda:0"
 ```

-**Run pose estimation on video:**
+### Run pose estimation on video

  - `--input` can be URL or path
- - `--dtype` it's recommended to run in `bfloat16` precision to get best precision/speed tradeoff
+ - `--dtype` it's recommended to run in `bfloat16` precision to get the best precision/speed tradeoff
- - `--compile` you can compile models in pipline to get even more speed up (x2), but compilation can be quite long, so it make sense
+ - `--compile` you can compile models in the pipeline to get even more speed up (x2), but compilation can be quite long, so it makes sense
     to activate for long videos only.

 ```bash